Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 FORM_RECOGNIZER_ENDPOINT=${INFRA_RESULT[8]}
 ```

+ > **Important**
+ > Ensure you those commands above captured the correct values for the environment variables by using the echo command, otherwise you might run into errors in the next few commands.

 Note: Verify in Azure OpenAI studio you have available quota for GPT-35-turbo modelotherwise might get error: "code": "InsufficientQuota", "message": "The specified capacity '1' of account deployment is bigger than available capacity '0' for UsageName 'Tokens Per Minute (thousands) - GPT-35-Turbo'."

 #### Store the resource keys KeyVault Secrets

 OpenAI API, Blob Storage, Form Recognisor and Translator keys will be secured in KeyVault, and passed to the workload using the CSI Secret driver

+> Note: If you get a bad request error in any of the commands below, then it means the previous commands did not serialize the environment variable correctly.
+Use the echo command to get the name of the AI services used in the commands below and run the commands by replacing the environement variables with actual service names.

 ```bash
 az keyvault secret set --name openaiapikey  --vault-name $KV_NAME --value $(az cognitiveservices account keys list -g $RGNAME -n $OPENAI_ACCOUNTNAME --query key1 -o tsv)